 Have you ever set down a book, startled that the author turned your outlook upside down with tiny black marks on paper?
 Do you want to write stories that have the same effect on others?

-A few weeks ago, I delved into the definitions of truth and beauty—the roots that lead to wonder.
+A week ago, I delved into the definitions of truth and beauty—the roots that lead to wonder.
 But my article was heavily theoretical, and now I’d like to provide advice for applying the concepts I addressed.

 Wonder is difficult to dissect.
 It’s part of the reader’s response, similar to the bliss of eating an expertly crafted cheesecake.
 As writers, we cannot guarantee that a specific moment in a story will awe every reader.
 After all, some people dislike cheesecake.
 But a dessert chef knows the ingredients that will delight tastebuds, and we can likewise graft truth and beauty together to produce wonder.
 With practice, these saplings can be nurtured into tall and majestic emblems in our stories.